-Contrary to public perception that Metra is a profitable entity and that fares cover most of our costs, the facts are just the opposite.
+Contrary to public perception that fares cover most of our costs, the facts are just the opposite.
 Metra's mandate, under the RTA Act, requires it charge fares that cover approximately half of its operating costs.
-Metra is dependent on government funding, primarily through a sales tax levied in the six-county region, for the remainder of its operating costs and on federal and state funding for virtually all of its capital needs.
-Combining the annual capital and operating budgets, fares presently cover about one-third of Metra's yearly costs, with the remainder covered by a regional transportation sales tax; federal, state and local grants; and other public subsidies.
-In fact, if adequate operating and capital funding were provided, fares would cover only onefifth of Metra's yearly costs.
+Metra is dependent on government funding, primarily a sales tax levied in the six-county region, for the remainder of its operating costs and on federal and state funding for virtually all of its capital needs.
+Combining the annual capital and operating budgets, fares presently cover about one-third of Metra's yearly costs.
+In fact, if adequate operating and capital funding were provided, fares would cover only one-fifth of Metra's yearly costs.

 Over the last several years, public funding has not kept up with needs.
 Metra has been and is now receiving about a quarter of the capital funding needed annually to achieve and maintain a state of good repair on its existing system - never mind expanding or enhancing its system to address regional changes and growth.
-As a result.
-Metra has fallen behind on its maintenance investments and will continue to fall even further behind.
+As a result, Metra has fallen behind on its maintenance investments and will continue to fall even further behind.

+Railroads are very capital-intensive, requiring substantial annual investment to maintain rolling stock and infrastructure.
+Railroads own and maintain their own rights-of-way and track structure, unlike bus operations, which use streets that are owned and maintained by the public.
 Metra's capital assets are diverse and extensive: locomotives, passenger cars, track signal and communications equipment, yard and maintenance facilities, station buildings, platforms, parking lots and headquarters.
 Each day, the delivery of safe, reliable, efficient train service depends on these assets; though many are never seen by riders.
 Constant maintenance, rehabilitation and replacement, and significant funding, are required to keep Metra's facilities and equipment in working order.